vaultah/replicat/README.md

  - `-q`/`--hide-progress` -- suppresses progress indication for commands that support it
  - `-c`/`--concurrent` -- the number of concurrent connections to the backend
+ - `--cache-directory` -- specifies the directory to use for cache. `--no-cache` disables cache completely.
  - `-v`/`--verbose` -- specifies the logging verbosity.
 The default verbosity is `WARNING`, `-v` means `INFO`, `-vv` means `DEBUG`.